AlliedToasters/PyCDA/readme.md

 ## Getting Started

-At its most basic level, PyCDA is built to be <I>easy to use</I>, and that should start with installation; pre-alpha "lucky" version 0.1.13 is now available via PyPI via:
+At its most basic level, PyCDA is built to be <I>easy to use</I>, and that should start with installation; pre-alpha "lucky" version 0.1.13 is now available via PyPI with:

 ```
 pip install pycda